A new look into the atmospheric composition of WASP-39 b: Discussion

 Our retrieval simulations have indicated that gas-phase species alone may not account for the observed opacity in the optical and infrared wavelength range.
 While clouds can explain the missing opacity, they also represent a complex challenge for atmospheric characterisation, requiring significantly higher statistical and computing capabilities.
 Studies that include clouds need to balance the trade-offs between parametric/characteristic models and more complex microphysics models.
 There have been efforts to model cloud formation on WASP-39\,b, as discussed by \citet{Arfaux2024Cloud}, who compared cloud models of varying complexity, highlighting their respective strengths and limitations.
 However, due to the uncertainties in the underlying atmospheric chemistry and dynamics, key aspects of the cloud properties on WASP-39\,b, such as cloud composition and size distribution, remain ambiguous.
 Detailed parameters like particle shapes, contact angles and surface tension are beyond the reach of current observational capabilities.
 Therefore, an optimal strategy for interpreting the available data is to begin with simplified cloud models in retrievals, allowing optimised flexibility in particle size distributions.
 More advanced cloud retrieval methods, such as those proposed by \citet{Ma2023YunMa}, are theoretically feasible but are better suited for follow-up studies once a more precise understanding of the basic atmospheric chemistry and dynamics is established.
 By constraining the dimensionality of the models and refining the priors to fit the parameters, our approach allows for more efficient and tailored retrievals.
-Therefore, as an optimisation for the current JWST retrieval studies, we chose to use a characteristic HPS model plus a grey cloud model, as detailed in Section \ref{sec:retrievalup}.
+Therefore, as an optimisation for the current JWST retrieval studies, we chose to use a characteristic HPS model plus a grey cloud model, as detailed in Section~\ref{sec:retrievalup}, to start with.
+We have tested the robustness of these simplistic assumptions by comparing the results in Section~\ref{sec:optimized_retrieval_results} with those obtained with cloud microphysical models (Section~\ref{tests} and \ref{subsec:yunma}).
+The high degree of consistency between the results obtained with the two different approaches is a good indicator of the plausibility of our assumptions.